Top 15 New Upcoming Data Centers in the US (March 2026)

 OpenAI's Stargate AI Project

 OpenAI and Oracle entered a significant contract to develop a 4.5 GW data center capacity in the US.
 The collaboration also includes the deployment of Nvidia GB200 chips, enhancing computational power for training large-scale AI models.
-The stargate will be located in Abilene, Texas, with further plans to expand it to other states like Michigan, Wisconsin, Wyoming, New Mexico, Georgia, Ohio, and Pennsylvania.
+The stargate data center project will be located in Abilene, Texas, with further plans to expand it to other states like Michigan, Wisconsin, Wyoming, New Mexico, Georgia, Ohio, and Pennsylvania.

 This project will bring the total Stargate infrastructure to 5 GW, supporting over 2 million AI chips.
 The estimated cost of this project is around USD 100 billion.